mrmadcow/home-assistant.io/source/_integrations/flux.markdown

 start_time:
   description: The start time.
   required: false
+  Default: sunrise time at your location
   type: time
 stop_time:
   description: The stop time.
   required: false
+  Default: sunset time at your location
   type: time
 start_colortemp:
   description: The color temperature at the start.